absszero/LaravelGoto/readme.md

 ### Go to Controller via Uris

-Go to the controller via the "Laravel Goto: Go to Controller via Uris" command.
+Go to the controller via the **Laravel Goto: Go to Controller via Uris** command.

 ![](gifs/go-to-controller.gif)